-GETfund project abandoned at Allengenzule in Jomoro
+GETFund project abandoned at Allengenzule in Jomoro

 The Allengenzule Catholic Basic School was established in 1946.

-It is located at the outskirt of the town on Tikobo Number One-Eikwe road.
+It is located on the outskirt of the town on Tikobo Number One-Eikwe road.

 A visit to the school by GhanaWeb Western Regional Correspondent observed that class one to class six pupils study under mango trees.